 Colours: Black, Blue, Buff, Cuckoo, Partridge & Grouse, White.
 (Standardised UK).

-Useful to Know: There are no bantams in the UK.
-The rest of the World have bantams that are called Pekin Bantams in the UK.
+Useful to Know: There are no Cochin bantams in the UK, they are classified as Pekin Bantams.
 Cochins are docile and friendly, large birds that are slow to mature.
-A good layer of small eggs (despite their large size) and a good broody.
+A reasonable layer of small eggs (despite their large size) and a good broody.
 Keep birds in covered runs and out of mud during wet weather to prevent spoiling their feathered feet.

 Photo: Buff Cochin.
 Photo courtesy of Rupert Stephenson.